Ukraine

 General legal framework

-As mentioned, on 24 February 2022 a martial law legal regime was declared in Ukraine.
-In order to ensure stability of the financial system, National Bank of Ukraine by its Board Resolution No 18 dated 24 February 2022 introduced a number of restrictions and limitations for the financial transactions.
+On 24 February 2022, a martial law legal regime was declared in Ukraine.
+In order to ensure stability of the financial system, the National Bank of Ukraine (NBU), by its Board Resolution No 18, dated 24 February 2022, introduced a number of restrictions and limitations for financial transactions.
 Please note that the currency control regulations outlined below may change from time to time and the NBU updates the Resolution on a regular basis.

 Key limitations to currency transactions

-- Period for settlements under the export and import operations executed starting from 5 April 2022 is shortened to 180 days (from 365 days) and for the operations of export of certain goods (as per specified type of goods/production for even shorter period (90/120 days);
+- Period for settlements under the export and import operations executed starting from 5 April 2022 is shortened to 180 days (from 365 days) and for the operations of export of certain goods (as per specified type of goods/production for even shorter period (90/120 days).
+Starting from June 15, 2026, for certain goods the period is extended to 270 days.

 Remittance/movement of funds across the Ukrainian border by individuals